SJC Rules: A property manager must use an attorney

 In 2016, Fred Basile, a property manager, entered what is known as a “summary process action” (a complaint which says that the landlord seeks to recover possession of the premises as well as any monies owed) against the tenant, Loretta Hatcher.

 What is significant in this case is that Basile was neither the owner nor the lessor of the property.
 He claimed that he was acting as the “agent” of the owner when he filed the complaint.
-In fact, since he was not the owner/lessor of the property or an attorney – what he did represent the unauthorized practice of law.
-Because Basile was not the owner/lessor, the court was required to dismiss Basile’s complaint “with prejudice”, which means the ruling was permanent.
+Since he was not the owner/lessor of the property or an attorney – what he did represent the unauthorized practice of law.
+Because Basile was not the owner/lessor, the court was required to dismiss Basile’s complaint “with prejudice,” which means the ruling was permanent.

-In answering those, Basile admitted that was not the property owner/lessor, nor was he an attorney.
+In answering those, Basile admitted that he was not the property owner/lessor, nor was he an attorney.

-Since Basile was not the owner/ lessor, the judge ruled that his claims against both tenants were subject to dismissal.
-In addition, he ruled that any future attempts by Basile to initiate cases of a similar nature would be subject to immediate dismissal.
+Since Basile was not the owner/ lessor, the judge ruled that his claims against both tenants are subject to dismissal.
+Additionally, he ordered that any future attempts by Basile to initiate cases of a similar nature would be subject to immediate dismissal.
 However, the judge ruled in favor of Basile on the tenants’ counterclaims.

 Key Takeaways from the Decision